OP-TED/ESPD-EDM/java-library/README.md

 # ESPD Exchange Data Model Java library

+### NOTE: This section is related to older ESPD versions and it´s no longer maintaned.
+Currently the ESPD services can be implemented and maintained using different technologies, not only Java.

 ## Overview

 The `exchange-model` Maven module contains the XML schemas used to generate the [JAXB](https://jaxb.java.net) annotated Java classes.